lucierowland/lucierowland.github.io/_pages/about.md

 #Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---

+Hello, welcome to my website!
+Here you’ll find the latest information about my research, publications, and public outreach efforts.

+I’m Lucie Rowland, an astronomer studying galaxy formation and evolution, ranging from nearby dwarf galaxies to massive, distant galaxies in the early Universe.
+My work involves leveraging data from cutting-edge observatories like the James Webb Space Telescope (JWST) and the Atacama Large Millimeter/submillimeter Array (ALMA) to uncover how stars form and influence their environments.

+Currently, I am in the third year of my PhD at Leiden University in the Netherlands.
+Alongside my research, I am enthusiastic about public outreach and science communication.
+I enjoy sharing my experiences of academic life, the challenges and rewards of pursuing a PhD, and the adventure of moving abroad.
+Whether you're an aspiring PhD student or someone curious about a career in research, I’m always happy to offer advice and tips to help you navigate your path.

+I also enjoy writing about the latest developments in astronomy in a way that anyone can understand.
+It’s an exciting time to be an astronomer, and I hope to make complex scientific discoveries accessible and engaging for a broad audience.

+Feel free to explore my site to learn more about my work, check out my recent publications, read my science communication pieces, and discover tips for aspiring astronomers.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">